-- Ensuring this policy is implemented consistently in the school. - Ensuring welfare support is put in place for staff subject to allegations. - Making the final decision of whether a member of staff subject to an allegation should be suspended.
+- Ensuring that the school complies with its duties under the above child protection and safeguarding legislation. - Guaranteeing that all policies, procedures and training opportunities in the school are implemented effectively. - Ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities in regard to safeguarding children. - Ensuring welfare support is put in place for staff subject to allegations. - Making the final decision of whether a member of staff subject to an allegation should be suspended.

-The chair of governors will be responsible for acting as the case manager for allegations relating to the headteacher.
+The chair of governors will be responsible for acting as the case manager for allegations relating to the Executive Headteacher.

-The headteacher will be responsible for acting as the case manager for allegations, unless the allegation relates to them or there would be a conflict of interest if they were the case manager.
+The Executive Headteacher will be responsible for acting as the case manager for allegations, unless the allegation relates to them or there would be a conflict of interest if they were the case manager.